 “Three words kept cropping up when I talked with these teenagers: scary, crazy and clueless,” notes Steiner-Adair.

-So, how to be a go-to parent?
+So, how to be a better parent to a teenager?
+How can you become the go-to parent?
 Here’s what Steiner-Adair recommends:

 1. Don’t be scary.
 If you react in a judgmental, rigid or harsh way, you will turn your teenager off and she probably won’t keep asking you for help.
 Instead, when your teenager approaches you, start with a measured, calm reaction.
 For example: “Oh, honey, ouch, good people make mistakes,” suggests Steiner-Adair.